 The Red Whistle is an awareness campaign for HIV.
+Those who wish to learn more about the infection should check them out. |

 I have to be honest.
 I wrote this because I saw some pretty nasty comments online about PLHIV and many of them are pretty darn ignorant.
 I really hate it when people blab about things they have no idea about or they haven't understood completely.
 I'm hoping that people are just ignorant, because if they aren't then they're just cruel.
 Faith in humanity, gone.